 It’s at this point that people usually are referred to a neurologist, who will consider ALS among many other possible diagnoses.

 The involuntary muscles (such as those that control the heartbeat, gastrointestinal tract, bowel and bladder function) and sexual functions are not directly affected in ALS.
 However, prolonged inability to move and other effects of ALS can have an indirect impact.
 Hearing, vision and touch generally remain normal.

 Nor is pain a direct consequence of ALS, although pain can occur as a result of immobility and its various complications, especially if precautions such as daily range-of-motion exercises are not undertaken.

 Fasciculations are a common symptom of ALS.
 These persistent muscle twitches are generally not painful, but can be annoying or interfere with sleep.
 They are the result of the ongoing disruption of signals from the nerves to the muscles that occurs in ALS.

 Some with ALS experience painful muscle cramps, which can sometimes be alleviated with medication.

-About half of the people with ALS undergo alterations in their thinking or may exhibit uncharacteristic behavior changes , often referred to as frontotemporal dementia, or FTD.
+Some people with ALS undergo alterations in their thinking or may exhibit uncharacteristic behavior changes, often referred to as frontotemporal dementia, or FTD.
 However memory loss, a hallmark of Alzheimer's-type dementia, is generally not a feature of most cognitive changes in ALS.
 Instead, the person with ALS might be irritable, inconsiderate, apathetic, ritualistic, impulsive or otherwise act in uncharacteristic ways.